aad-0/spotify-to-tidal/README.md

 version beta 0.1.0

-just run the spotify first, let it finish then run tidal.py
+just run the spotify first, then run the tidal.py

-what does these scripts is dump all playlist and tracks in them into files via spotify API's.
+what do these scripts is dump all playlists with tracks and write them into some files via spotify API's.
 Tidal has no service of public API's, but they have simular API system.
-I used them for tidal.py
+You can see some of them in tidal.py

 TODO

-    []  ADD a oauth login, spotify has it, but tidal Spotify does login automatically
+    []  ADD a oauth login, spotify has it, but tidal Spotify does login automatically.
 I just leave as it is, it will be changed after beta

         Tidal dedects any selenium activity or being, so;
             1) I can put a portable any browser, and get all cookies